Haider Ackermann: Career

+Haider Ackermann, 2001–present

 In 2001, Ackermann created his own label and presented his first women's wear collection in March 2001 during Paris fashion week.
 His 2002 collection drew the attention of house Ruffo, premium leather clothing specialist, which hired him to direct the spring-summer collections and autumn-winter 2003 for Ruffo Research.
-In 2005, he signed with the Belgian group bvba 32 and set up his studio in Paris.
+In 2005, he signed with the Belgian group BVBA 32 and set up his studio in Paris.

 Ackermann was one of the designers approached to succeed Galliano at Dior, after declining the proposed succession of Martin Margiela in 2009.
 In 2010, Karl Lagerfeld described him as his ideal successor at Chanel, and some commentators called him a "new Yves Saint-Laurent".

 Influenced by cultural differences, Ackermann's fashion contrasts and blends dress codes.
-The simple cuts of his creations are often asymmetric and sewn of different materials, resolutely modern, dynamic and urban areas, using the resources of the high and low culture, developing type clothing streetwear featuring feminine silhouettes sophisticated and refined.
+The simple cuts of his creations are often asymmetric and sewn of different materials.
 His creations have been worn by Tilda Swinton, Timothée Chalamet, Nastya Hevchuk, Penélope Cruz, Victoria Beckham, Janet Jackson and Kanye West.

 In 2010, Ackermann launched a one-off menswear collection during the Pitti trade shows in Florence.
 In June 2013, entrepreneur Anne Chapelle of 32 BVBA fashion house announced that the Ann Demeulemeester and Haider Ackermann labels would be split into two independent companies.
 Ackermann subsequently launched his first full menswear line that year.

 In 2014, Ackermann worked on a Mercedes-Benz campaign with Tilda Swinton.

+Berluti, 2016–2018

 Ackermann joined Berluti as creative director in September 2016, succeeding Alessandro Sartori and showed his first collection for the label in January 2017.
 During his tenure, he introduced a more languid, feminine edge into the collections, which were shown on men and women.
 His role involved not only the full product design, including sporting accessories, but also ad campaigns, image and stores.
 He also continued to run his own women’s and men’s lines concurrently with his job at Berluti.
 By March 2018, Ackermann and Berluti parted ways after just three seasons.

-In December 2021, Ackermann alongside close collaborator Timothée Chalamet, designed a hoodie with 100% of the proceeds going to French organization Afghanistan Libre, which is centered around preserving the rights of women in Afghanistan.
+Ackermann and Timothée Chalamet first met in Paris in 2017 at the request of Chalamet's agent Brian Swardstrom.
+Ackermann styled the actor for his first red carpet at the 2017 Berlin International Film Festival.
+They have maintained a creative partnership since then, with Chalamet describing Ackermann as "one of [his] closest friends".
+In 2021 they designed a hoodie with 100% of the proceeds going to French organization Afghanistan Libre, which is centered around preserving the rights of women in Afghanistan.

+Tom Ford and Canada Goose, 2024–present

+Ackermann was appointed as creative director of both Canada Goose and Tom Ford in 2024.
+Chalamet debuted the first-ever look by Ackermann at Tom Ford, a sequined black suit, on the red carpet of the 82nd Golden Globe Awards.